 Like other syndromes, fetal alcohol syndrome doesn’t have a single identifier.
 Rather, it must be identified by looking for a group of common symptoms, and possibly questioning the mother about her drinking habits.

 The symptoms of this syndrome are a variety of birth defects ranging from physical to emotional.

 Furthermore, while it technically isn’t considered a symptom of fetal alcohol syndrome, because fetal alcohol syndrome is only diagnosed in living babies, fetal death is a common result of alcohol use during pregnancy.

 Alcohol, especially when abused during pregnancy, can cause physical defects that prevent the child from coming to full term, resulting in a miscarriage or in the child dying in the womb.

 The symptoms associated with fetal alcohol syndrome are extensive, permanent, and potentially life threatening.
-The fetal alcohol syndrome covers a wide range of problems and there are many symptoms.
-The severity of the symptoms range from mild to severe and may include;
+This condition covers a wide range of problems and there are many symptoms including;

 - Small head